Among the One-Hundred: A Place in the Sun

 be my pick-up” she’ll later say to George (his fate by then sealed), but why oh

 why could she not pick him up now?
-Well, because there’d be no movie, pain of
+Of course then, as people keep telling me, there’d be no movie, pain of

 Stevens was.
 I credit him almost whole because word is (via Marilyn Ann Moss’